Applications for Ministerial Review – Miscarriages of Justice

 |Preliminary assessments completed||5|

 Tables 3 and 4 provide further information about the work done at the preliminary assessment stage of the conviction review process.
-Table 3 summarizes the thirteen applications that were at the preliminary assessment stage during the reporting period.
-There were eight applications awaiting preliminary assessment, and five were completed.
+Table 3 summarizes the 11 applications that were at the preliminary assessment stage during the reporting period.
+There were six applications awaiting preliminary assessment and five were completed.
 No preliminary assessments were abandoned.
 A preliminary assessment is considered to be under way if it commenced during the reporting period or if it commenced beforehand but continued during the reporting period.

-Table 4 shows that two applications, where a preliminary assessment was completed, did proceed to the investigation stage.
+Table 4 shows that one application, where a preliminary assessment was completed, did proceed to the investigation stage.
 In the other cases, the new matters submitted by the applicant were not sufficient to suggest that there might be a reasonable basis to conclude that a miscarriage of justice likely occurred.

 |Preliminary assessments completed||5|